Chris55/ns3-program-viewer/third-party-licenses.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - immer@10.2.0
  - immer@11.0.1

-These packages each contain the following license:
+This package contains the following license:

 MIT License